Falls from chairs are very problematic. They can have a serious effect on a person’s confidence, not to mention the injuries they can cause.

 Jump straight to…

 Tilt-in-space is probably the most convenient way to stop someone from falling out of a chair.
 This function can be included in a lot of different rise and recline and care chairs, which means that it’s often available to you with no hassle at all.

 Because your client is literally tilted back in their chair, it makes it much more difficult for them to slip forward or fall out of the chair.
 Similarly, some recline positions can give the same piece of mind and keep the person safe.

-Harnesses and belt provide another physical barrier that will stop your client from falling from their chair.
+Harnesses and belts provide another physical barrier that will stop your client from falling from their chair.
 These can be used to restrain and hold you in place, making it very difficult to slide or fall out of your seat.

 As always, we would only recommend using harnesses if it is entirely necessary to do so.

 Footplates also make it more difficult for someone to fall out of their chair.
 Particularly when teamed up with tilt-in-space, footplates offer a physical barrier that make it very hard for you to fall or slide out of a chair.

 Choosing a flip-down footplate can make all the difference in keeping your client safe from falls.
 It blocks you from losing your footing or slipping down the chair itself.

 A raked seat can also help to keep you safe and in-place to stop any falls from occurring.
 This will cradle your client in a secure position and make it much more difficult for them to slide or climb out of the chair if they are at risk of falls.